 Maine Climate Council Key to Bold Climate Action

-The Maine Climate Council (MCC) is developing a new statewide Climate Action Plan that will help build a healthier Maine, strengthen our economy, and protect the way of life we all cherish.
-Our recent poll showed 76% of Mainers support keeping the work of the Climate Council a top priority, even during the pandemic.
-NRCM’s advocates are working with many of the Climate Council’s Working Groups to develop strong recommendations for the Action Plan.
+The Maine Climate Council (MCC) developed a new statewide Climate Action Plan to help build a healthier Maine, strengthen our economy, and protect the way of life we all cherish.
+Our poll showed 76% of Mainers supported keeping the work of the Climate Council a top priority, even during the pandemic.
+NRCM’s advocates worked with many of the Climate Council’s Working Groups to develop strong recommendations for the Action Plan.

-Visit our blog to learn more about what the Climate Council has been up to and how you can get involved in making sure Maine acts as a leader, by showing others how to transition to a clean energy economy with a strong Climate Action Plan that builds a better future for Maine.
+Visit our blog to learn more about the work of the Maine Climate Council did to ensure Maine acts as a leader, by showing others how to transition to a clean energy economy with a strong Climate Action Plan that builds a better future for Maine.

 How Does Climate Change Affect Maine?